jg-rp/python-jsonpath/docs/quickstart.md

 jsonpath.JSONPathEnvironment().compile(path).findall(data)
 ```

-If you would like to use a customize Python JSONPath, see [Advanced Usage](advanced.md#custom-environments).
+If you would like to customize Python JSONPath, see [Advanced Usage](advanced.md#custom-environments).